wharvex/NewShank/README.md

 -	 write prev1
 -	 write prev2

-When running the above fibonacci.shank with the current version of code, the resulting IR is shown in fibonacci_output.txt
+fibonacci_output.txt: When running the above fibonacci.shank with the current version of code, the resulting IR is shown in this file. riscv.txt: When converting the generated IR to RISC-V assembly through chat-gpt, the result is shown in this file.